lmfmaier/cities-json/README.md

 Populated places of the world (towns, cities) with a population of 500 or more, extracted from the GeoNames database dump.
 With ID (geonamesid), name, country (ISO alpha 2), admin1 (state/province), latitude, longitude, population.
 Names are extracted from GeoNames' "name" columns (which are probably the official name of the place used in English), no alternate names.

-Geonames fcodes used: PPL, PPLA*, PPLC.
-These are all populated places including capitals and administrative seats, but no sections/suburbs (PPLX).
+Geonames feature codes used: PPL, PPLA*, PPLC.
+These are all populated places including capitals and administrative seats, but no sections/suburbs (PPLX), reference: http://www.geonames.org/export/codes.html

 Roughly 150K places.